-Feedback Type allows you to choose between Customer Satisfaction Rating (CSAT) or Net Promoter Score (NPS).
-This is the rating your customer will be able to select when they agree to take the survey on Twitter.
+Choose the Feedback Type you want, either Customer Satisfaction Rating (CSAT) or Net Promoter Score (NPS).
+This is the rating your customer can select when they agree to take the survey on Twitter.

-Feedback Question selections are pre-populated based on the feedback type you selected.
+Feedback Question selections are pre-populated based on the feedback type you select.

-Company Name allows you to optionally specify how the survey question will refer to your company.
+Enter a Company Name to specify how the survey question refers to your company.
 This is helpful in situations where you have multiple profiles (such as a support profile), but you'd still like to ask your customer how they would rate your company as a whole.

-Note: This step must be completed to ensure that Twitter Feedback is configured correctly.
+Note: You must complete this step to ensure that Twitter Feedback is configured correctly.

-After you have completed the steps above, you will see beneath the Compose experience when replying to Tweets from any profile for which you've enabled feedback.
+After you complete the steps above, appears in Compose when replying to Tweets from any profile you enabled feedback for.
 Click this to send a feedback request to your customer.

 Note: You can only send feedback requests to customers you can direct message.
 Customers can only complete the feedback survey via one of Twitter's official mobile apps.

 Customers can complete your Feedback Card and type a free-form response.
-When they complete the survey, you will be able to see the results in the Twitter Feedback Report.
+When they complete the survey, you can see the results in the Twitter Feedback Report.

-Keep in mind that Feedback Cards do not display in DM conversations on Twitter's desktop experience.
+Keep in mind that Feedback Cards don't appear in DM conversations on Twitter's desktop experience.
 This means that customers who are viewing DMs on Twitter's website won't see Feedback Cards.
 However, they will see them in Twitter's iOS and Android apps.

-To alleviate confusion for your audience, we recommend using an accompanying message with the Feedback Card that invites your customer to leave feedback in a manner that is agnostic to the rating feature in the card.
+To alleviate confusion for your audience, use an accompanying message with the Feedback Card that invites your customer to leave feedback in a manner that is agnostic to the rating feature in the card.